chschnell/build-qt5-rpi/README.md

 sudo reboot
 ```

-Note that currently, Qt cannot be build without running `rpi-update`.
+Note:

+ * Currently, Qt cannot be build without running `rpi-update` to fix the VideoCore libraries in `/opt/vc/lib`.
 This will hopefully change with a future Raspbian release.

-You don't need to install any other APT packages on the Pi as it is part of the build script.
+ * You don't need to install any other APT packages on the Pi as it is part of the build script.
 In case you do install other packages, take caution to not pull in any of the `mesa` or `qt5` packages as they might break the build.
 You can check if any of these packages are installed by running `dpkg-query --list | grep -E "(mesa|qt)"`, this command lists all of these installed packages (which should be empty).

 Keep the Pi running.
 You won't need the keyboard and monitor from here on.